siriuz/haplodome2/hdome2/docs/development.rst

 > export DATABASE_URL=postgres://vagrant:vagrant@localhost:5432/vagrant

-Alternatively put it in a .env file outside of the repository root and source it when you start a shell session.
+Alternatively put it in a .env file in the django project directory and it will be read by settings.py at django start up.